Bloc/workshop-curriculum/courses/javascript-primer/07-loops/01-for-loop/body.md

 ### Example

 A loop is a scripting construct that executes code a certain number of times, usually by iterating on a collection of values or objects.
-The code continues to execute (or loops) as long as its condition evaluates to [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
+The code continues to execute (or loops) as long as its condition evaluates to a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value.

 In JavaScript, there are four types of loops: